 Routine childhood vaccinations

 Your child will be offered a range of vaccinations throughout their childhood from the age of two months to protect them against serious and potentially deadly diseases.
 Vaccinations are safe and extremely effective.

-Find out more about vaccinations and why it's important to vaccinate your child by watching these short videos.
+Find out more about vaccinations and why it's important to protect your child by watching these short videos.

 Measles video: Rachel's story on the NHS website